sigp/opcode-purity/README.md

 ## Definition of Impurity

-A contract is considered pure if given sufficient gas for execution and the same transaction data field, it will always return the same result.
+A contract is considered pure if it will always return the same result given sufficient gas for execution and the same transaction data.

 _TODO: Tighten down this definition._